Museum of Maritime Pets

 During her time in the UK, Sullivan visited colleagues at various maritime museums and ports of call.
 Buster, the history dog from Plymouth University, and Hatch from the Mary Rose Museum in Portsmouth were just two of many furry and human friends she met up with.

-The museum's dory, "Noah's Barque" found a new home earlier this year.
-She performed very well on the water, but the boat was too unstable to use for pet demonstrations and visits at local events.
-We are on the hunt for a boat with a flatter bottom and more deck room, in order to provide stability and greater safety during in-water demonstrations.
+The museum's dory, "Noah's Barque" found a new home in 2019.
+She performed very well on the water, but the boat was too unstable to use for pet demonstrations and educational events.

 In 2017, we circulated an exhibit on loan to us from CFB Esquimalt Museum (Canadian Navy) in Victoria BC.
 "Creature Comforts" featured mascots from the late 19th through mid 20th centuries.
 Our own maritime pets exhibit "All Paws on Deck" continues to travel on demand.
 It features several famous mascots, topical news and images, and a tribute to the pets who were aboard the Titanic on her fateful voyage in 1912.